awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

       /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
       ```
 **Note**
-Follow the installation prompts and be aware that the download for the Xcode command line tools can take some time\.
+Follow the installation prompts\.
+The download for the Xcode command line tools can take some time\.

    1. Run the following commands: